Ilie Cătărău: Tâmpa and Debrecen attacks

 Cătărău obtained his wages from a variety of unorthodox sources.
-He was adored by the public as an amateur wrestler at the Sidoli Circus, imitating gladiatorial scenes from the novel Quo Vadis—though, as both Timuș and Porsenna claim, his billed appearance as a bullfighter was a publicity stunt, never actually taking place.
-He also translated for Russian trading posts.
+He claimed to have single-handedly put together the heating system at Luvru Hotel.
+During his first summer vacation, he was a dockworker in the Port of Constanța, returning in autumn to find employment at Bucharest's needlemaking factory (where he injured his fingers).
+He was also adored by the public as an amateur wrestler at the Sidoli Circus, imitating gladiatorial scenes from the novel Quo Vadis—as both Timuș and Porsenna claim, his billed appearance as a bullfighter was a publicity stunt, never actually taking place.
+Though Sidoli ended his contract and left him in a difficult position, Cătărău also translated for Russian trading posts, and was an extra at the National Theater Bucharest.
 In one instance, when Cătărău allegedly turned to manual labor, Iorga and the students popularized his plight and collected funds in his name.
 Porsenna doubts whether he was ever an actual laborer, noting that he may have lied for attention.
-He is known to have visited Serbia during the First Balkan War, officially acting as a press correspondent for the Romanian newspaper Epoca.
-He was later naturalized and traveled with a Romanian passport.
+His naturalization was delayed for several years, reportedly because the Conservative ministers would not hear of it.
+In a statement for the opposition paper Viitorul, Cătărău noted that several Jews had been naturalized while he, a Romanian, remained stateless.
+He eventually obtained his citizenship, and traveled with a Romanian passport.
+He is thus known to have visited Serbia during the First Balkan War, officially acting as a press correspondent for the Romanian newspaper Epoca.
 When Romania entered the Second Balkan War, Cătărău joined the Land Forces as a volunteer rifleman in mid-1913.
 He also spent some time translating from Russian to the Romanian General Staff.

 Upon his return to Bucharest, Cătărău underwent a change of lifestyle—elegant clothes, heavy gambling, fancy escorts—all of which fueled speculations about Russian payments.
 He began associating with Timofei Kiriloff, who was either a Russian or Bulgarian expatriate.
 One reconstructed biographical sketch of Kiriloff presents him as an escapee from the Potemkin mutiny, who supported himself in Bucharest by posing for painters and sculptors.
 His athletic body is supposedly the model for Frederic Storck's statue of a giant, now in Carol Park; though some records suggest that Cătărău himself was the inspiration for that sculpture, and possibly for most statues scattered in that park.
 The two men probably met each other while Kiriloff was trying to set up a business in haulage.
 Cătărău also kept company with Kiriloff's lover, Vasilichia Coprian, and with another member of the circle, tailor Vasia Dimitriev.
 He won the latter's loyalty and affection by chasing a group of tax collectors from his house.

-Cătărău and Kiriloff were suspected of attacking symbols of Hungarian identity, Austria-Hungary being Romania's rival neighbor.
-The two are credited as responsible for dynamiting the Árpád statue, a Hungarian monument on Tâmpa Hill, which heavily damaged the structure in September 1913.
-After it emerged that Árpád's severed head had landed in an amusement park, or "house of illusions," a liberal Hungarian newspaper covered this turn of events as reflecting the status of Hungarian nationalism in Romanian-inhabited Transylvania.
-An investigation found that Cătărău and his accomplice had crossed into Transylvania several times using false papers, while telling friends that they were carrying out "great plans" in Serbia.